PhysiCell-Tools/python-loader/man/REFERENCE.md

 # pcDataLoader Refrence Man Page

 This is the technical descriptions of the machinery and how to operate it.\
-References are maintained in each module`s [docstring](https://en.wikipedia.org/wiki/Docstring).\
+References are maintained in each module's [docstring](https://en.wikipedia.org/wiki/Docstring).\
-You can access the by source code, or by first load PhysiCell Data Loader.
+You can access the by [source code](https://github.com/elmbeech/pcDataLoader/tree/master/pcDataLoader), or by first load PhysiCell Data Loader.

 ```python3
 import pcDataLoader as pc